-Standard and Verified
+Standard and Verified Credits

-effective with students entering the ninth grade in the fall of 2018 (class of 2022).
+The new graduation requirements are effective with students entering the ninth grade in the fall of 2018 (class of 2022).
 The number of standard credits for a Standard Diploma and Advanced Studies Diploma remain the same but the number of required verified credits - earned by passing a course in the content area and the associated end-of-course assessment - is reduced to five (one each in English reading, English writing, mathematics, science and history/ social science) for both diplomas.